realSaltyFish/zBackup/README.md

 Currently, zBackup cannot restore the backup for you.
 You may manually concatenate these files, decompress them and use `zfs receive` to restore it.

+zBackup calls `zfs send` with the `-w` flag so that encrypted datasets will be exported encrypted.
+There should be no need to disable this feature.

-> Warning: Please make sure that you do not store other files in this directory.
+> Warning: Please make sure that you do not store other files in the target directory.
 Otherwise your files may get overwritten.

 ## Uploading exported snapshots